 CI/CD Integration

 Run ShipTested automatically in your CI/CD pipeline to generate and validate tests on every push or pull request.
-This guide covers GitHub Actions setup, CI mode flags, and best practices.
+This guide covers how to use the CLI in CI environments, configure API keys, and set up common workflows.

 When running ShipTested in CI, use these flags to control behavior: